pantunes/xtcryptosignals/README.md

 * #### Ticker

-    * **Data collection** of crypto-currencies pairs such as BTC/USDT, ETH/BTC or any other pair that is supported by the Exchange API
+    * **Data collection** of crypto-currencies pairs such as BTC/USDT, ETH/BTC or any other pair that is supported by the Exchange API.
-    * A **Signals** service based on setup rules to send real-time alerts about price, price change, trading volume or market sentiment through E-mail or Push Notifications to the browser or mobile app
+    * A **Signals** service based on setup rules to send real-time alerts about price, price change, trading volume or market sentiment sending Web Push Notifications to the client browser (Firefox, Chrome).
-    * **Automatic trading**
+    * **Automatic trading** *(in progress)*

 * #### RESTFul Server API
     * Restful interface that exposes API entry points to get desired crypto-currencies data.